slarmoo/.github/profile/simon/simon-react/simon-react.md

   ⚠ **NOTE** - The deployment script for this project is different than pervious deployment scripts since it includes the bundling of your React application.

-- Update your `startup` repository README.md to record, what you modified and added with this deliverable.
-Also update your notes.md to record what you learned.
+- Update your `startup` repository notes.md with what you learned.
 - Make sure your project is visible from your production environment (e.g. https://simon.yourdomain.click).
 - Submit the URL to your production environment for grading using the Canvas assignment page.

-## Grading Rubric

-- 50% - Simon React deployed to your production environment
-- 50% - Notes in your start up repository README.md about what you have learned

-## Celebrate

-Wow!
-That is the last Simon deliverable.
-We hope that you were able to discover and master a lot of new technology by developing this game.
-You definitely deserve to reward yourself for all the work you have done here.
-I'm thinking maybe donuts. 🍩